 Institute for German Culture and History in South Eastern Europe

-The Institute for German Culture and History in South Eastern Europe (IKGS) at LMU Munich explores the history of the polyethnic regions of East Central and South Eastern Europe.
+The Institute for German Culture and History in South Eastern Europe (IKGS) at LMU Munich explores the history, literature and language of the German settlement and origin areas in East Central and Southeast Europe in their respective historical and regional contexts.
 In cooperation with partner universities in many countries, the IKGS advances national and international research through projects, academic events, and publications.